Bwindi Impenetrable Forest National Park

 What To See In Bwindi Impenetrable National Park ( Species Diversity)

 How to see a group of mountain gorillas in their natural habitat?
-The main reason to why people come to Bwindi impenetrable National park one of the top tourist destination experiences in Uganda is to see gorillas.
+The main reason to why Travelers on Uganda safari tour come to Bwindi impenetrable National park one of the top tourist destination experiences in Uganda is to see mountain gorillas.
 There are two options coming face to face with our great apes.
-Most tourists go for gorilla trekking experience which costs US$600 per person and it involves hiking your assigned habituated group.
+Most Uganda safari tourists go for gorilla trekking experience which costs US$600 per person and it involves hiking your assigned habituated group.
 You can spend an hour observing the mountain gorillas as they play, groom and eat before hiking back.

 Bwindi Impenetrable national park harbors a number of species diversity=120 species of mammals including the 7 diurnal primates and 30 elephants.
 There are about 39 species of birds and over 200 species of butterflies.
 The think forest has a dense under storey of fern, vines, and shrubs.
 The forest has over 324 tress species and 10 which occur nowhere else in Uganda’s national parks.